boygao1992/speechCollection/README.md

 4. Bottom, a calculation that never ends / infinite calculation (for non-strict/lazy evaluation), is a special element in every Type, so even `Void` is not strictly empty

 5. `Unit`

+6. Type and its corresponding Type constructor are of the same name.

 # Computer Vision